sudhaScode/React-with-ME/rwme/README.md

 - **Analogy:**
 Think of render as the architect's blueprint for a building.
 It defines the structure and layout.
 The renderer is like the construction crew that takes the blueprint and builds the actual building (the DOM or native UI).

+# CSR v/s SSR
+1. QtripStatic - HTMl CSS -> SSR -> resources are preprocessed and send as response from server
+2. Qcart - React JS -> CSR -> everything is processed on browser -> DOM manipulation after element renders only

 # Mitigated problems with React JS
 - DOM manipulation directly with browser document is expensive and slow - `react intorduced the virtual DOM with React reconciliation.
 React updates only part of the page which needs to be changed.`
 - well known web technology i.e. HTML won't offer reusability of it's container/elements - `react introduced reusable componenets, can be export and import for later uses with ES6 modularity feature of Java Script`